V4Fire/Client/src/friends/block/README.md

 # friends/block

 This module provides an API to work with a component in terms of [BEM](https://en.bem.info/methodology/quick-start/).
-Typically, you won't need to work with this API directly, because more convenient facades are available for it.
-However, this API can be used to work with element modifiers.
+This API includes all the necessary methods for working with block modifiers and element modifiers, methods to find elements in the DOM tree, as well as various auxiliary methods.
+However, to work with block modifiers, you should not use this API directly, but prefer more convenient wrappers that are in the context of the component.

 ## How to include this module to your component?